 Measurement of lightness discrimination thresholds

-We measured how variation in the reflectance spectra of background objects affect lightness discrimination thresholds using a two-alternative forced-choice (2AFC) design (Figure 1).
+We measured how variation in the reflectance spectra of background objects affects thresholds for discriminating object achromatic reflectance, which we refer to as lightness discrimination thresholds, using a two-alternative forced-choice (2AFC) design (Figure 1).
 On each trial, observers viewed a standard image and comparison image, presented on a calibrated monitor for 250ms each, one after the other with a 250ms inter-stimulus interval (Figure 1a).
 The images were computer graphics renderings of 3D scenes; each scene contained an achromatic spherical target object.
 The observer’s task was to report the image in which the depicted target object was lighter.
 Across trials, we varied the luminous reflectance factor (LRF; American Society for Testing and Materials, 2017) of the target object in the comparison image while keeping the LRF of the target object in the standard image fixed.
 The LRF is the ratio of the luminance of a surface under a reference illuminant (here CIE D65) to the luminance of the reference illuminant itself.
+Feedback was given on each trial based on which image contained the target object with the higher LRF.

 We recorded the proportion of times observers chose the comparison image as having the lighter target object at 11 values of the target object LRF.
 Figure 2 shows a psychometric function from a typical human observer.
 The proportion comparison chosen data was fit with a cumulative Gaussian using maximum likelihood methods (See Methods: Psychometric Function).
 The threshold was defined as the difference between the LRF of the target object at proportion comparison chosen 0.76 and 0.50, as determined from the cumulative Gaussian fit.